Responder Training Framework

 Professional - advanced responder |

-As above plus: Is expected to manage and supervise resuscitation events as an advanced rescuer |
+Holds a formal tertiary qualification in a health-related discipline and is expected to manage and supervise resuscitation events as an advanced responder. |

-Hospital nursing supervisors Senior nursing staff in units where resuscitations are common or expected (such as Critical Care Unit or Cardiac Intensive Care Unit) Intensive care paramedics Anaesthetic technicians on resuscitation teams |
+Hospital nursing supervisors.
+Senior nurses and midwifes in units where resuscitations are common or expected (such as birthing units or Newborn Intensive Care Units).
+Intensive care paramedics.
+Anaesthetic technicians on resuscitation teams. |

 Medical provider |